-To these conditions unless the context otherwise requires: "Beneficiary" means the Client or the customer of the Client for whom the Client has procured the Services.
+"Beneficiary" means the Client or the customer of the Client for whom the Client has procured the Services.
 "Commercial" means any building which is not Residential.

-"Commercial" means any building winton is not residential.
-"Commercial" means any obtining winton is not residential.
-"Commercial" means an order for Consultancy Services submitted by a Client.
+"Commercial" means any building which is not residential.
+"Commission" means an order for Consultancy Services submitted by a Client.
 "Consultancy Services" mean consultancy services provided by GroundSure including, without limitation, carrying out interpretation of third party and in-house environmental data, provision of environmental consultancy advice, undertaking environmental audits and assessments, Site investigation, Site monitoring and related items.
 "Contract" means the contract between GroundSure and the Client for the performance of the Services which arises upon GroundSure's acceptance of an Order or Commission and which shall incorporate these conditions, the relevant GroundSure User Guide, proposal by GroundSure and the content of any subsequent report, and any agreed amendments in accordance with clause 11.